Troubleshooting MariaDB Problems¶

 MySQL Errors¶

-Official support for MySQL 8 is discontinued as Oracle seems to have stopped shipping new features and improvements.
+Official support for MySQL 8 is discontinued as Oracle seems to have stopped shipping new features and enhancements.
 As a result, the testing effort required before each release is no longer feasible.